 Southeast Asia is a kaleidoscope of nations that spans around eleven countries and numerous islands.
 It lures travellers with its twisted history and sheer magnificence.
-The intoxicating land draws visitors all the year round.
+The intoxicating land draws visitors all the year-round.
 But have you ever wondered how it is to be like travelling to Southeast Asia during the monsoons?
-If yes, we are here to tell you why you should plan a trip to this dream destination in the monsoon season.
+If yes, we are here to tell you why you should plan a trip to this dream destination to experience southeast Asian monsoons:

 Monsoon in Southeast Asia is a mixed blessing because rainfall is predictable.
 The monsoons start from the month of May and last till October but it doesn’t rain all day.
 Mostly it happens in the mid or late afternoon and the rest of the day is warm and pleasant.
 All thanks to the tropical climate.
 As there are short downpours, it gets easy for you to plan accordingly.
 Hence, you do not have to feel depressed sitting in the hotel room all day long.